Hike to the Summit of Mount Sinai, Egypt

 Try to picture this for a moment.
 In the middle of a dusty path stood a dimly lit metal detector, like the one you’d see at an airport.
 I assume that this makeshift ‘security check’ was designed prevent people from bringing weapons on the trail?

-But what confused me the most was that all of the camel shepherds, tour guides, merchants and even the souvenir touts were allowed to walk around the metal detector without question.
-Literally dozens of people flowed past the check point without so much as a look, yet the bus loads of tourists where subjected to pass through this outdoor metal detector?
-It was so strange.
+But what confused us most was that camel shepherds, tour guides and souvenir merchants were allowed to walk around the metal detector.
+No questions asked?
+Literally dozens of people flowed past the check point without so much as a look.
+However, the bus loads of foreign tourists where required to pass through this outdoor metal detector?
+It’s such a strange process.

-The hike to the summit took us about 3 hours, if I remember correctly.
+The hike to the summit took about 3 hours.

 We hiked up the Camel Path, which is an easier path that snakes its way up to the summit.
 It’s a relatively easy hike, but you’ll work up a sweat and your legs will get a good burn.

-The path was quite sandy and dirty and, as you can guess from the name, there were lots of camels kicking up dust as they transported those unwilling or unable to make the climb.
+The path was quite sandy and dirty.
+As you can guess from the name, there are lots of camels on this path.
+These camels kick up dust as they transport those who are unwilling or unable to make the climb.

 Along the way, there were many rest stops with small huts that sell drinks and snacks.
-At the summit, there are several huts that serve hot tea and provide blankets and pillows to sit on.
+At the summit, you will find more small huts serving hot tea and renting blankets and pillows to sit on.

-It’s quite cold at the summit, especially since you’ve been sweating for a few hours, so it’s best to bring a change of clothes, sweater, hat and pants.
+It’s quite cold at the summit, especially since you’ve been sweating for a few hours.
+It’s wise to bring a change of clothes, sweater, hat and pants.

 We descended down the Steps of Penitence, a shorter but much steeper path down the mountain.
 The rocky desert mountain landscapes are incredible.
 It’s become one of the most memorable hikes from our travels.

-We completed our hike at Saint Catherine’s Monastery (pictured above), a Greek Orthodox monastery that was built in the 6th century and the supposed location of the Burning Bush.
-It’s a UNESCO World Heritage Site and one of the longest-running monasteries in the world.
+The hike concluded at Saint Catherine’s Monastery (pictured above.
+This Greek Orthodox monastery was built in the 6th century and is the location of the legendary Burning Bush from the Bible.
+It’s now a UNESCO World Heritage Site and one of the longest-running monasteries in the world.

-Have you visited Mount Sinai in Egypt?
+Have you visited Mount Sinai?
 What did you think?

-Share your experiences in the comments section below, we’d love to read about them!
+Share your experiences in the comments section below.
+Our readers thank you!